lmsamarawickrama/user-service-reactive/README.md

 # user-service-reactive

-Few basic functionalities implemented with reactive stack for user service
+- User service implemented with spring web flux and reactive mongodb
+- This service is a good poc candidate for a system adhere to reactive manifesto